SMILE: Discriminating milli-lens systems in a VLBI pilot project: Discussion

-This source (Fig.~\ref{fig:J2324}) has an optical counterpart in SDSS with 21.82 r-band magnitude and photometric redshift $z=0.37\,{\pm}\,0.09$ and is classified as galaxy.
-The linear distance between components is $\sim$26\,pc.
-The source passes only the separation test, as it is too variable in FR (the maximum difference of 1.24 compared to the combined error of 0.64), and shows a SBR of 7.11 in the new EVN data.
-The spectra are also very different, with component A having a flat spectrum compared to the steep-spectrum component B. The spectra together with the fractional variability of $\sim$30\,\%/yr indicate that this is a core-jet system.
+This source (Fig.~\ref{fig:J2324}) has an optical counterpart in SDSS with 21.82 r-band magnitude and photometric redshift $z=0.37\,{\pm}\,0.09$ and is classified as a galaxy.
+The linear distance between components is $\sim$\,26\,pc.
+The source passes only the separation test, since it is too variable in FR (the maximum difference of 1.24 compared to the combined error of 0.64), and shows an SBR of 7.11 in the new EVN data.
+The spectra are also very different, with component A having a flat spectrum compared to the steep-spectrum component B. The spectra and the fractional variability of $\sim$\,30\,\%/yr indicate that this is a core-jet system.

-\subsection{J2337-0622 (2334-066)}
+\subsubsection{J2337-0622 (2334-066)}

-This source (Fig.~\ref{fig:J2337}) has a relatively bright galaxy (18.35\,mag in r-band) as optical counterpart in SDSS with photometric redshift $z=0.18\,{\pm}\,0.02$.
-There is an associated GAIA source with 19.4 G-band magnitude and a photocentre 36.9\,mas offset from the VLBI position.
-The linear distance between components is $\sim$20\,pc.
-We discard the source as a milli-lens due to the different (and variable) spectra, and the high SBR observed in some X-band epochs (41.2 in 2018).
-The GAIA position also does not support the lensing scenario.
-The strong variability (${\gg}20\,\%/yr$) of both components suggest the source to be most likely a core-jet system instead.
+This source (Fig.~\ref{fig:J2337}) has a relatively bright galaxy (18.35\,mag at r-band) as optical counterpart in SDSS with photometric redshift $z=0.18\,{\pm}\,0.02$.
+There is an associated \textit{Gaia} source with 19.4 G-band magnitude and a photo-centre 36.9\,mas offset from the VLBI position.
+The linear distance between components is $\sim$\,20\,pc.
+We discarded the source as a milli-lens due to the different (and variable) spectra, and the high SBR observed in some X-band epochs (41.2 in 2018).
+The \textit{Gaia} position also does not support the lensing scenario.
+Interpreting the source as a core-jet system, with A being the bright, flat-spectrum core, and B a knot in the jet, the \textit{Gaia} position could be tracing either an optical jet, as it lies broadly in the direction of the radio jet, or the host galaxy itself.
+The strong variability ($\gg$\,20\,\%/yr) of both components also suggest the source to be most likely a core-jet system instead.

-\subsection{J2347-1856 (2344-192)}
+\subsubsection{J2347-1856 (2344-192)}